What buyer concessions should I ask for when buying in 76179?

 Common Mistakes

-Asking for max concessions when you're competing for a hot listing — you'll lose it.
-Treating concessions as free money — they're still reflected in your financed amount if rolled in.
-Sellers offering concessions when the underlying problem is pricing — credits don't fix a house that's $30K overpriced.
-Buyers using concessions to compensate for not having enough cash reserves — the deal often unravels when the lender digs in.
+Asking for max concessions when you're competing for a hot listing will cost you the deal.
+Treating concessions as free money is a mistake.
+They're still reflected in your financed amount if rolled in.
+Sellers offering concessions when the underlying problem is pricing.
+Credits don't fix a house that's $30K overpriced.
+Buyers using concessions to compensate for not having enough cash reserves will find the deal often unravels when the lender digs in.
 Concessions are a structural tool.
 Use them to solve a real constraint, not to stretch a deal that doesn't work.